mullerpeter/databricks-grafana/README.md

 - [Personal Access Token (PAT)](https://docs.databricks.com/en/dev-tools/auth/pat.html)
 - [Databricks M2M OAuth](https://docs.databricks.com/en/dev-tools/auth/oauth-m2m.html) using a Service Principal Client ID and Client Secret
 - External OAuth Client Credential Endpoint which returns a Databricks token (the OAuth endpoint should implement the default [OAuth Client Credential Grant](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4)) i.e. Azure Entra (OAuth2 Endpoint `https://login.microsoftonline.com/{tenant-id}/oauth2/v2.0/token` & Scope `2ff814a6-3304-4ab8-85cb-cd0e6f879c1d/.default`)
-- Azure Entra Pass Thru, which uses the Entra Auth token from the signed in user (IMPORTANT: `2ff814a6-3304-4ab8-85cb-cd0e6f879c1d/.default` has to be added to the scopes of the Entra Auth configuration in Grafana!).
-Additionally the plugin won't work with this option selected if the user is not signed in via Azure Entra SSO and for backend Grafana Tasks (e.g.Alerting).
+- OAuth2 pass-trough, which forwards the Grafana SSO OAuth (i.e. Azure AD/Entra) token from the signed-in user to the plugin.
+Make sure to set the correct scope in the SSO OAuth configuration of Grafana for your Auth provider. i.E. for Azure AD/Entra SSO Auth the scope `2ff814a6-3304-4ab8-85cb-cd0e6f879c1d/.default` (AzureDatabricks/user_impersonation) has to be added to the scopes of the Auth configuration in Grafana!
+Additionally, the plugin won't work with this option selected if the user is not signed in SSO and for backend Grafana Tasks (e.g.Alerting).

 ![img_1.png](img/config_editor.png)